lino-framework/book/docs/tutorials/hello/index.rst

 inherits from one of the simple :ref:`out-of-the-box projects
 <lino.projects>` included with Lino.

-We suppose that you have installed Lino the framework as described in :doc:`/dev/install`.
+We suppose that you have installed Lino itself as described in :doc:`/dev/install`.